-uses sound waves to make images of the heart.
+uses sound waves to make pictures of the heart.
 In transesophageal echocardiography (TEE), the ultrasound probe is passed down the throat

 Reasons for Procedure